onkoe/barretts-club/content/posts/milkv-duo-expand-fs.md

 This action should take a moment.
 In fact, for my USB 2.0 SD card reader with a microSD to SD converter, it took FOREVER..!

-{{ cache_image(alt="a screenshot of GNOME Mission Control watching my slow-ass SD card reader from the mid 2000s!", link="/images/milkv-duo-expand-fs/sd-struggles.png", filetype="png") }}
+{{ cache_image(alt="a screenshot of GNOME Mission Control watching my slow-ass SD card reader from the mid 2000s!", link="/images/milkv-duo-expand-fs/sd-struggles.webp", filetype="webp") }}

 After it's done, though, we've completed the project!